Pipetto-crypto/Chroot-Installer/README.md

 # Chroot-Installer

-A script to install chroot containers
+A script to install chroot containers on Android with termux.